ADS-thesis-CITO/CITO-thesis/Classification Tom/README.md

 # Automatic grading of handwritten math tests using OCR
-The goal of this project is to grade handwritten math tests as accurately as possible using optical character recognition (or OCR).
+The goal of this project is to grade handwritten math tests as accurately as possible using Concolutional neural networks.

-## Data
-[ADD information about the used data.]

 ## Output
 This folder contains all the outputs of running the scripts.
-The folder is split between two subfolders, and their corresponding content:

-###### Images
-* `modelname_architecture.jpg` 		- Images on the structure / architecture of the constructed models.
-* `training_modelname.jpg` 			- Accuracy / Loss figure of the training process for each model.
-* `(Un)Identified_number_grid.jpg`	- Grid visualizing some of the (un)identified numbers.

-###### Models
-* `modelname.json` 					- JSON file with the saved model.
-* `modelname.h5`					- h5 file containing the saved weights of the model.
+This folder is non-essential for running the script.

 ## Scripts
-Additional information about the scripts can be found in the corresponding README file.

-## License
-[ADD License]
+This folder contains all scripts which were used to create the final paper.
+It should be noted that two of the four models were trained within the classification script.
+The other two models were trained in seperate scripts and later important into the classification script.

 ## Contact
-For any questions or remarks, please send an email to [ADD e-mail].
+For any questions or remarks, please send an email to t.s.klopper@students.uu.nl .